Kentucky vs. Louisville: Sportsbook promo codes, odds, spread, over/under - December 21

 - Odds to win the national championship: +2000

-- In terms of its odds to win the national championship (+2000), Kentucky is 13th-best in college basketball.
+- In terms of its odds to win the national championship (+2000), Kentucky is 13th-best in the country.
 It is way below that, 32nd, according to computer rankings.

-- In terms of their national championship odds, the Wildcats have experienced the -biggest change this season, dropping from +1600 at the beginning to +2000.
+- The Wildcats were +1600 to win the national championship at the start of the season, and have now fallen to +2000, which is the -biggest change in the country.

-- Kentucky's chances of winning the national championship, based on its odds, are 4.8%.

 Louisville Futures Odds